Fran shifts up a gear

 She enrolled in a Bachelor of Arts (Social Sciences) through the Open Polytechnic and because she had studied through the provider before, knew what to expect.

 “I absolutely loved studying with Open Polytechnic the second time,” she says.
 “It was amazing.
-Pretty much every paper I did I really loved and found useful.”
+Pretty much every course I did I really loved and found useful.”

 Making it work